 A passion for education

 Wales is a nation where learning is valued and academic standards are high.
-As part of the UK higher-education system, our universities offer qualifications that are respected by academics and employers across the world.
+As part of the UK higher-education and further-education systems, our universities and colleges offer qualifications that are respected by academics and employers across the world.

 Our universities are modern and innovative, but our history goes back a long way.
 Higher education in Wales began in 1822, when St David’s College, Lampeter, opened its doors.
 We now have eight universities, with campuses located throughout the country.

 Around 136,000 students are enrolled at Welsh universities, including around 22,000 international students, drawn from 132 countries.
 They’re attracted by a culture of excellence in both teaching and research.
 In the UK’s last Research Excellence Framework, more than three quarters of the work taking place at our universities was judged to be ‘world leading’ or ‘internationally significant’.